 What you will need?

 Before you buy this mic, or any mic that is XLR, you will need the following:

 - 48v Phantom power via audio interface, or some sort of mixer.

 - Focusrite Scarlett 2i2.
 I have this one, and recommend it highly.
 It’s extremely reliable and will work wonders with the AT2020.
 You can also upgrade your mic in the future and still use it.
 A Great piece of equipment.

 - Roland Tri Capture.
 Saw this mentioned by a very reliable source.
 It comes bundled with the AT2020 AND an XLR cable on amazon as well, so you can’t go wrong.

 - Behringer Xeynx 802 Mixer.
-If you’re just starting out, you may not want to spend over $100 on an interface.
+If you’re just starting out, you may not want to spend an arm and a leg on an interface.
 The 802 comes in handy because it has two XLR mic inputs, so you can record your vocals.
 It also gets really nice reviews on amazon.
-Around $50.

 - XLR cables.